 😊

 Again we don't prescribe anything fixed or limiting.
-For some new readers, the shapes may actually seem to restrict your value to simply playing in one disconnected position.
-But our goal is free application, that backs up your own individuality.
+For some new players, "shapes" may actually seem to restrict your value to simply playing in one disconnected position.
+But our goal is free application of your own individuality.
 The music always does go past just the shapes; and that's why you must "bring the music to the shapes" and not vice versa.
-Well be able to do that concisely.
+We'll be able to do that concisely.

 ✌ 👉 You'll see that, like it or not, the shapes are just always there on the fretboard.
-So in the end, you will wind up becoming familiar with many shapes, no matter what approach you take! 🤓
+So in the end, we wind up becoming familiar with many shapes, no matter what approach we take! 🤓 (This holds true as far as it is the neck that does lay the actual notes out, at fixed places.)

 What we do know about the shapes is that they were never written down to limit you in any way.
-They are simply the facts of the musical figures on the guitar neck; and the purpose is nothing more than laying out those options and orientations.
-That is why we broke down the diagrams to see the ways that the music constructed them: be sure to keep the fretboard and the musical shapes on it as the most important perspective.
+They are simply the facts of the musical figures on the guitar neck; and the purpose is nothing more than laying out the orientations and options.
+That is why we broke down the diagrams to see the ways that the music constructed them: so be sure to keep the music on the fretboard as the most important perspective.
 The shapes are just tools, but they can be very clear about certain musical aspects of the instrument.

 Diatonic Shape 7

-Breaking the position diagrams all the way down, let's talk just about one shape.
-The first thing to note is that the "shape" itself is just a product of the given scale construction.
+Breaking the position diagrams all the way down, let's talk about just one shape.
+The first and most important thing to note is that the "shape" itself is just a product of the given scale construction.
 In other words, the Diatonic scale lays out its' intervals (half steps and whole steps); and it's the resulting locations of the notes on the fretboard that defines the given shape.
 It's always fixed for that "section" of the same scale — those are the fixed intervals.

 For example, the diagram to the left is once again "Shape 7" of the Diatonic scale.
 If you imagine that the root note is the second finger on the low E string, then you should see that this shape outlines the Major scale from there.